withastro/docs/src/pages/en/guides/styling.md

 </style>
 ```

-would be rendered to the following HTML (not exactly, but this should get the idea across):
+would be rendered to HTML using an Astro-specific class:

 ```html
 <h1 class="astro-abc123">I am a red heading!</h1>